When School Refusal Isn’t Just About School: Understanding What’s Really Going On

 What the Body Knows That the Mind Won’t Admit

 Chronic anxiety doesn’t just live in your thoughts.
-It lives in your body — in tight shoulders, a clenched jaw, a stomach that’s perpetually unsettled, and a nervous system stuck in a state of low-grade alert.
+Instead, it lives in your body (in tight shoulders, a clenched jaw, a stomach that’s perpetually unsettled, and a nervous system stuck in a state of low-grade alert).
 Many people with high-functioning anxiety have been carrying this physical tension for so long that it’s become their baseline.
-They no longer notice it.
-They just call it “being stressed.”
+Eventually, they no longer notice it.
+Instead, they just call it “being stressed.”

 This is why mind-body approaches are increasingly recognized as an important part of treatment.
-Techniques like breathwork, grounding exercises, and mindfulness-based practices help the nervous system learn it’s safe to settle down — not just the mind.
+For example, techniques like breathwork, grounding exercises, and mindfulness-based practices help the nervous system learn it’s safe to settle down, not just the mind.

 How Therapy Can Help

 Therapy for high-functioning anxiety isn’t about dismantling your drive or ambition.
-It’s about untangling the part of you that’s working hard from the part of you that’s running scared — and giving you the ability to tell the difference.
+Rather, it focuses on untangling the part of you that’s working hard from the part of you that’s running scared and giving you the ability to tell the difference.

 Cognitive behavioral therapy (CBT) helps identify and challenge the thought patterns that keep anxiety in place.
-Acceptance and commitment therapy (ACT) works on building a different relationship with anxious thoughts — one where they don’t have to drive the bus.
+Additionally, acceptance and commitment therapy (ACT) works on building a different relationship with anxious thoughts, one where they don’t have to drive the bus.
 Together, these evidence-based approaches form the foundation of effective anxiety treatment.

 The goal isn’t to become someone who cares less or tries less.
-It’s to become someone whose sense of worth doesn’t depend on either.
+Instead, therapy helps you become someone whose sense of worth doesn’t depend on either.

 You Don’t Have to Wait for a Crisis

 If you read this and felt a quiet sense of recognition, that recognition matters.
-High-functioning anxiety is real, it’s common, and it responds very well to treatment.
-You don’t have to be in crisis to deserve care.
-You don’t have to stop functioning before it counts.
+Indeed, high-functioning anxiety is real, it’s common, and it responds very well to treatment.
+Importantly, you don’t have to be in crisis to deserve care.
+Similarly, reaching out for help doesn’t require you to stop functioning before it counts.

 THE ZPH GROUP · FLORHAM PARK, NJ